tianbinraindrop/functiondeleter/README.md

 * Highlight the name of the function you want to delete in code, and press CTL+F5 to delete the entire function
 * Highlight the name of the class you want to delete in code, and press CTL+F5 to delete the entire class
+* Highlight the name of the function/class you want to dumplicate in code, and press CTL+F6 to duplicate the entire function/class

 ## license